AugustinMorieux/Adversarial/README.md

 ```
 pip3 install $(python3 util/taskcluster.py --decoder)
 ```
+> if it is not working : `python3 util/taskcluster.py --arch osx --target`
 This command will download and install the ds_ctcdecoder package.
 You can override the platform with --arch if you want the package for ARM7 (--arch arm) or ARM64 (--arch arm64).
 If you prefer building the ds_ctcdecoder package from source, see the :github:`native_client README file <native_client/README.rst>`.

 ## Recommendations